unoplatform/Uno.Wasm.Bootstrap/Readme.md

 To update the UI, execution will need to go back to the main thread, generally by using a mecanism similar to `System.Threading.Timer` which uses `setTimeout` so execute on the main thread.

-This mode is currently exclusive with `dynamic linking` and `debug` modes.

 ### Support for IIS / Azure Webapp GZip/Brotli pre-compression
 The IIS compression support has too many knobs for the size of generated WebAssembly files, which makes the serving of static files inefficient.